choojun/choojun.github.io/wsl_pyspark.md

 2. Read more from URL https://jupyterlab.readthedocs.io/en/latest/

-3. Login as hduser, and install the JupyterLab
+3. Login as student, and install the JupyterLab
 ~~~bash
 $ pip3 --version
 $ sudo pip3 install --upgrade pip